 Why Do You need SaaS Cloud Backup?
 For Failsafe Backup and Recovery

 A SaaS cloud backup and restore solution such as CloudAlly is a much-needed upgrade for an organization from Google Vault.
-It fully and automatically creates backups of your Gmail, Drive, Classic Sites, Calendar, Contacts, Tasks, and Chats every day without your IT administrator being required to do anything.
+It fully and automatically creates backups of your Gmail, Drive, Calendar, Contacts, Tasks, and Chats every day without your IT administrator being required to do anything.
 G Suite data is vulnerable to data loss, with one in three companies reporting SaaS data loss.
 Download our free ebook on Why Enterprises Need SaaS Backup.

 Unlike Vault, CloudAlly saves everything for as long as you need it.
 You have unlimited storage retention so that at any point in time you can search and export the data you need.
 In addition, you can also restore data to a person’s account, which is something Google Vault cannot do.

 One of Google’s best features is its ability to auto-save Google Docs and other data without requiring you to click “File>Save.”
 The problem is that this auto-save feature doesn’t protect against user-deletion.
 Once a user empties a trashcan, the data is deleted from the Google Site.
 And while some data is recoverable, there’s a time limit of 25 to 30 days.

 As for email, as discussed earlier, Google Vault only saves emails that match the retention rule that your IT administrator sets up.
 If an email doesn’t fit the specified criteria, it’s lost.

 Apart from the freedom from time-bound recovery, CloudAlly also eases the recovery process.
 Historical snapshots allow you to quickly recover the data you want from any point-in-time.
 Advanced filter and search criteria enable you to recover data at any level of granularity.
 And with cross-user restore, you can restore data to another user.